fetchSERP/rankenberry/README.md

 ## Project Overview

 This SEO Rank Tracker is a web application that allows users to track search engine rankings for specified keywords across different projects.
-It utilizes multiple 3rd party APIs to fetch SERP data, such as [SpaceSERP](https://appsumo.8odi.net/nLaMra) (lifetime deal on AppSumo), and search volume information, providing advanced features for data analysis and visualization.
+It supports multiple SERP data providers – [SpaceSERP](https://appsumo.8odi.net/nLaMra) *or* [FetchSERP](https://fetchserp.com) – which you can switch between with an environment variable.
+Search-volume information is sourced from Grepwords.
+Together these services power the advanced analysis and visualisation features of the app.

 ### Key Features